 - Forgiveness for Pay as You Earn (PAYE)

 Higher education is still the key to a brighter future.
 However, the realities of traditional college benefits cannot afford to be ignored any longer.
 Academicians should embrace the idea of community college, online instruction, trade school, entrepreneurism and rally around the issue at hand.
 This should be a collaborative effort with a student-centric approach, not a pissing contest of new institutions versus old.

 Graduates must devise a repayment strategy immediately, either taking advantage of one of the aforementioned forgiveness programs or refinancing with a private lender at a slightly more reasonable interest rate.
 Don’t put your entire financial plan on hold for the next 10 years, but rather view this loan like a mortgage and strike a balance between debt elimination and wealth accumulations.
+If you’re really struggling with your student loan debt, you may want to work with a specialist lawyer who can help you to come to some arrangements that will lift pressure from your shoulders.
+This will make the whole situation a lot more manageable and less daunting to face.
 Most importantly get to work.
 The first job does not have to be the last job, make every experience a learning opportunity and resume builder.

 Finally, when you ask yourself, “Why did I go to college?”, don’t fall in the pity trap that somehow our generation is alone and destined for catastrophe.
 In 1935 the Daily featured an article titled, “Senior Men Face Life With Debts, Few Jobs”, citing the average debt held by graduates at $200, with the tab for a four-year college eclipsing $2,000.
 You be the judge on what has changed, or hasn’t.